-A fence that is six (6) feet or less in height, measured from the ground to the top of the structure, may be erected adjacent to the rear and side property lines.
-Fence posts, including decorative features on fence posts shall not exceed seven (7) feet, as measured from the ground to the top of the structure.
+A fence that is six feet (6') or less in height, measured from the ground to the top of the structure, may be erected adjacent to the rear and side property lines.
+Fence posts, including decorative features on fence posts shall not exceed seven feet, (7') as measured from the ground to the top of the structure.